OfficeDev/Teams-app-cicd-guide/doc/alternativesolution.md

 # Alternative Deployment Solutions for Teams app CI/CD pipeline
 You can set up a CI/CD pipeline for Teams apps created with the Teams Toolkit using your preferred method.

+If your Teams app requires reading environment variables during runtime, you need to configure these environment variables in your Azure resource's settings.
+If you already have a complete CI/CD pipeline to deploy to your Azure resource, please go to [Prepare app package](#prepare-the-apppackage-for-the-teams-app), if not, please see below [Custom deployment method](#custom-deployment-method).
 ## Custom Deployment Method
 The most convenient way to deploy teams app to Azure is using [teamsapp CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three)'s `teamspp deploy` command.
 However, if you're unable to leverage the Teams App CLI within your pipeline, you can create a custom deployment process tailored to your needs.